 Writing also encompasses blogging and journalism.
 I write for the newspapers and I write for my blog too.
 So I think that I’m a writer.
 And there’s nothing else I want to do.

 Since I say a lot of thank yous (apparently), I shall say no more.
-But I appreciate you guys for giving me this space to share my experiences with you.
+But I appreciate you guys for allowing me to share my experiences with you.
 This was my first real interview, but definitely not my last.
 After all, I am a journalist – unlike Jackson.

 With that said, I can now die in peace.